Corn has always been one of my favorite summer foods.

 - 2-3 green onions (garnish), chopped

-- 1-2 Tbsp nutritional yeast for a cheesy flavor
+- optional: 1-2 Tbsp nutritional yeast for a cheesy flavor

 - Add potato, season with a little salt and pepper, and cover to steam for 4-5 minutes.